aws-samples/sample-automated-evaluation-notification-amazon-connect/README.md

    - ![alt text](images/eval-activate.png)
    - Confirm activation

-The form includes a "Which role should be notified?" question with "Supervisor" and "Manager" options, which the notification AWS Lambda uses to determine recipients.
+The form includes a "Which role should be notified?" question with role options, which the notification AWS Lambda uses to determine recipients.

 **Important:** This exact question text can be added to any other evaluation form to enable notifications.
 The question text must match exactly as configured during deployment.
-You can customize the answer options (Supervisor/Manager) based on your role tag structure - just ensure the answer options match the 'role' tags assigned to your Connect users.
+You can customize the answer options based on your role tag structure - just ensure the answer options match the 'role' tags assigned to your Connect users.

+**Note:** Agent notifications can be configured separately using Contact Lens rules when an evaluation is performed on them.

 ### D. Test the Solution by Submitting an Evaluation Form